Joe Kernan (politician): First term

-Kernan was sworn-in as lieutenant governor by his own father.
-As lieutenant governor, Kernan served as the President of the Indiana Senate, the Director of the Indiana Department of Commerce, and as the Commissioner of Agriculture.
+Kernan was sworn in as lieutenant governor in January 1997, with the oath of office being administered to him by his own father.
+As lieutenant governor, Kernan was also the president of the Indiana Senate, the director of the state's Department of Commerce, and the state's commissioner of agriculture.
+His time serving in the capacity of head of the state's Department of Commerce coincided with a period in which the state recorded what at the time were the second-highest export numbers in its history during the second quarter of 1998.

 In 1998, Kernan headed the Insurance Industry Working Group, a group aiming to boost the economic fortunes of the state's insurance industry.
 The group succeeded in getting a reduction to the insurance premium tax rate, securing the passage of a new demutualization law, and getting Ivy Tech to create a new associate degree focusing on the insurance industry.

-In 1998, Kernan was involved in the formation of the Pork Crisis Working Group, which later became Agricultural Crisis Working Group.
+That same year, Kernan was also involved in the formation of the Pork Crisis Working Group, which later became Agricultural Crisis Working Group.
 Kernan chaired this group.

-In 1998, Kernan was made chair of the new Hoosier Farmland Preservation Task Force.
+He also was made chair of the new Hoosier Farmland Preservation Task Force.
 It presented recommendations for farmland preservation and additional land use issues to O'Bannon and members of the Indiana General Assembly, and Laos provided information and advice to communities dealing with problems regarding these issues.

-During Kernan's tenure at the head of Indiana's Department of Commerce, the state recorded what were the second-highest export numbers in its history in the second quarter of 1998.

 In 1999, Kernan launched the Veterans Outreach Initiative, which was an effort to urge veterans to capitalize upon state and federal benefits available to them.

-Kernan was the chairman of the Indiana 21st Century Research and Technology Fund, which was formed in 1999.
+He was also made the chairman of the Indiana 21st Century Research and Technology Fund when it was formed in 1999.

 Second term

 O'Bannon and Kernan were re-elected in 2000, defeating the ticket of David M. McIntosh and J. Murray Clark.

 In October 2001, Kernan unveiled the O'Bannon administration's plan for a comprehensive overhaul to the state of Indiana's tax system.
 The plan was entitled the 21st Century Tax Plan.
 Kernan had developed this plan alongside a bipartisan group of tax experts.
 A tax reform plan based upon this proposal was passed in the Indiana General Assembly in June 2002.

-In July 2002, Kernan announced a reorganization of the Indiana Department of Commerce.
-It moved from dividing the department in the thirteen divisions to instead dividing into two teams (program operations and professional services).
-The reorganization also included the creation of twelve regional offices (including a central office in Indianapolis).
+In July 2002, he announced a reorganization of the Indiana Department of Commerce in which the department shifted from being divided into thirteen divisions to instead dividing into two teams (program operations and professional services).
+The reorganization also included the creation of twelve regional offices, including a central office in Indianapolis (the state capital).
 In December 2002, O'Bannon and Kernan proposed a broad job-creation plan entitled "Energize Indiana".

-In 2002, a rift arose between Kernan and Governor O'Bannon over O'Bannon's selection of Peter Manous as Democratic State Chairman.
+In 2002, a rift arose between Kernan and Governor O'Bannon over O'Bannon's selection of Peter Manous as chairman of the Democratic Party of Indiana.